 - On or near the boundary line, the referee should be positioned to observe the location of the supporting points of each wrestler.
-Straddling the line is one position and getting perpendicular to the wrestlers also affords the referee a greater opportunity to catch the wrestlers beyond the boundary line safety first. - Call out-of-bounds by the letter of the rule and be consistent from call to call. - Use proper hand mechanics w/ simultaneous whistle. - Always keep safety in mind. - o Be ready to reposition yourself to protect wrestlers heading out-of-bounds. - May have to sound a pre-mature whistle when safety is a concern. - When possible, on feet-in takedowns award the earned points before sounding your whistle. - o Award points in the proper sequence as they occurred. - Be patient, do not overly anticipate an out-of-bounds situation occurring.
-Control your whistle until you are sure a situation finishes out-of-bounds. - Hip-Toss and throws, especially to the back w/ shoulder(s)/scapulae in near fall criteria and are the only body part(s) in-bounds. - The referee may verbally request that both wrestlers "work center" (do not coach with comments). - If no action is occurring at the boundary line, the official may restart the wrestlers in neutral position. - Where/when possible, points should be awarded prior to blowing the whistle.
+Straddling the line is one position and getting perpendicular to the wrestlers also affords the referee a greater opportunity to catch the wrestlers beyond the boundary line safety first. - Call out-of-bounds by the letter of the rule and be consistent from call to call. - Use proper hand mechanics w/ simultaneous whistle. - Always keep safety in mind. - Be ready to reposition yourself to protect wrestlers heading out-of-bounds (do not catch as this potentially may cause injury to you and/or the contestants). - May have to sound a pre-mature whistle when safety is a concern. - When possible, on foot-in takedowns award the earned points before sounding your whistle. - \circ $\;$ Award points in the proper sequence as they occurred. - Be patient, do not overly anticipate an out-of-bounds situation occurring.
+Control your whistle until you are sure a situation finishes out-of-bounds. - Hip-Toss and throws, especially to the back w/ shoulder(s)/scapulae in near fall criteria and are the only body part(s) in-bounds. - The referee may verbally request that both wrestlers "work center" or commence "action" (do not coach with comments). - If no action is occurring at the boundary line, the official may restart the wrestlers in neutral position.

+• Where/when possible, points should be awarded prior to blowing the whistle.